 Test Track showroom

 - Disney’s Hollywood Studios – Here some of the shows (Beauty and the Beast and Indiana Jones) are outside, but indoors you can find Disney Junior – Live on Stage!, Muppet Vision 3D, and For the First Time in Forever: A “Frozen” Sing-Along Celebration.
-There’s also the Great Movie Ride (some parts may be too scary for small kids) and Star Wars Launch Bay, where you can watch a short film, see film props, meet Chewbacca and Kylo Ren, and maybe even trade with some Jawas.
+There’s also the Star Wars Launch Bay, where you can watch a short film, see film props, and meet Chewbacca and Kylo Ren.

 Chewbacca meet and greet at the Star Wars Launch Bay